arcanelab/Page-Summarizer/README.md

-# Local Summarizer
+# Page Summarizer

-LocalSummarizer is a browser extension (Firefox and Chrome) that extracts page content and sends it to a configured LLM (local or cloud) for analysis.
+Page Summarizer is a browser extension (Firefox and Chrome) that extracts page content and sends it to a configured LLM (local or cloud) for analysis.

 ## Quick start